KxSystems/docs/docs/about/thissite.md

 ## :fontawesome-solid-camera-retro: Images

-This site includes images for which Kx holds neither copyright nor permission.
+This site includes images for which KX holds neither copyright nor permission.
 These images serve as links to their original sites.
 We understand this to be fair use.